Last time I unveiled personal mistakes. This time I want to finish this topic once for all.

 Li Nan – the head of the overseas department – decided that Meizu devices will receive no longer warranty, if the devices were not purchased by an official reseller or Meizu Mart.
 Basically Meizu even denies to repair the device, if the customer pays for its repair.

 Talking about laws – Meizu already started to sell devices since almost 2 years in the EU.
 However despite the warranty policy there is another problem.
 Meizu never signed, nor applied for a GSM license.
-The whole thing has gone so far that one of the world biggest tech companies we won’t name here, have investigations running against Meizu.
+The whole thing has gone so far that one of the world biggest tech companies we won’t name here (the one with the G in its name), have investigations running against Meizu.

-Even though the GSM license is ready to be signed, but only was not done because they were afraid of problems with the Chinese government, Meizu will still have to face a huge problem with this.
-A problem that might cost Meizu… The whole Meizu.
+Even though the GSM license is ready to be signed, it was not done because they were afraid of problems with the Chinese government, Meizu will still have to face a huge problem with this.
+A problem that might cost Meizu several millions.

 At the end of this month/next month Meizu will launch their UK office located in London.